 Dress For Success

 If you want to nail your job interview, your attire will make an impression.
-People don’t always analyze specifically what you’re wearing but the impression they get is subconscious.
-It’ll help you to fit in even before you’ve gotten the job.
+People don’t always analyze everything that you’re wearing, but the reaction they get is subconscious.
+It’ll help you to fit in even before you’ve obtained the job.